edzvonik/cashflow/README.md

 # Cashflow
-Simple REST API for home accounting allows you to manage accounts, categories, transactions
+Simple app for home accounting allows you to manage accounts, categories, transactions

 ## Prerequisites
 * Java 11 or newer